chin-rcip/cidoc_crm_fr/docs/ressources/method.md

 #### Inclusivity

-Many terms are non-gendered in English, but are gendered in French (e.g. “curator” and *conservateur-rice*).
+Many terms are non-gendered in English, but are gendered in French (e.g. “curator” and *conservateur.rice*).
 The Translation Group favours inclusive writing as much as possible, and uses the midpoint to this effect.

 ## Translation tools